wimming/TimerView/README.md

     }
 ```
 ### Ball affected by shaking
-shake your phone, the ball bounce.
+Shake your phone, the ball bounce.
 Haha, a little funny?
 ```
     @Override
     protected void onCreate(Bundle savedInstanceState) {